davideast/slack-budget/docs/slash-command-design.md

 3. Check category (if unknown, respond)
 3. Check amount for current month (if over, send response)
 4. Write to user's current budget
-5. Write to category's specifics
+5. Write to category's specifics on the month
 6. Write to history